pygae/galgebra/doc/module-components.rst

 ``"C:\Program Files\ConEmu\ConEmu64.exe" /WndW 180 /cmd %c``

-and then run an example *galgeba* program that used ``Eprint``.
+and then run an example *galgebra* program that used ``Eprint``.
 The default background and foreground colors make the output unreadable.
 To change these parameters to reasonable values:\ [23]_

 1. Right click on title bar of console.